-The chairman for 1936-37 is Lois Sherman.
-Every girl should have had a Counselor assigned before she reaches college; those who have not received the name of a sophomore girl as a Counselor should notify the chairman of the A. W. S. office in the Woman's Building.
+The chairman for 1937-'38 is Louise Langdon.
+Every girl should have had a Counselor assigned before she reaches college; those who have not received the name of a sophomore girl as a Counselor should notify the chairman of the A. W. S. office.